NVIDIA/Megatron-LM/examples/inference/README.md

 * **Inference backend** - Highest level of customization.
 (Currently we support MCore and TRTLLM backends).
 Change this if you completely want to add your own way of running inference.
 * **Text generation strategy** - Extend this if you want to customize tokenization, text generation or detokenization
 * **Inference Wrapped Model** - Change this if you just want to support a new model
+* **Modify Inference Parameters** - Change this to update top_p, top_k, number of tokens to be generated, temperature etc.

 <br>